Severe Thunderstorm Warning issued for Hunterdon by NWS - News Break

 Severe Thunderstorm Warning issued for Hunterdon by NWS

-Effective: 2021-07-08 18:19:00 EDT Expires: 2021-07-08 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hunterdon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM EDT FOR SOUTHERN HUNTERDON AND CENTRAL BUCKS COUNTIES At 618 PM EDT, a severe thunderstorm was located over Doylestown, or 21 miles west of Trenton, moving north at 40 mph.
+Effective: 2021-07-08 18:06:00 EDT Expires: 2021-07-08 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hunterdon The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Southern Hunterdon County in northwestern New Jersey East central Montgomery County in southeastern Pennsylvania Central Bucks County in southeastern Pennsylvania * Until 645 PM EDT. * At 606 PM EDT, a severe thunderstorm was located near Ambler, or 15 miles north of Philadelphia, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts.
-SOURCE...Law enforcement.
-There have been numerous reports of downed trees and wires with these storms.
-IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Perkasie, Doylestown, Byram, Bedminster, Chalfont, Tinicum, New Hope, Dublin, Ferndale, Frenchtown, Milford, Ivyland, Riegelsville, Stockton, Fricks, Revere, Lumberville, Ottsville, Sergeantsville and Pipersville.
+SOURCE...Radar indicated.
+IMPACT...Damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Lansdale, Doylestown, Byram, Hatboro, Bedminster, Ambler, Jenkintown, Chalfont, Tinicum, Hatfield, New Hope, Dublin, Abington, Ferndale, Bryn Athyn, Frenchtown, Milford, Ivyland, Riegelsville and Stockton.
+This includes the following highways Pennsylvania Turnpike between mile markers 338 and 346.
+Northeast Extension between mile markers 24 and 27.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0